 - Work the horse daily.
 Try to avoid letting it rest during the week then working it vigorously on weekends.

 Bulking up a horse takes care and diligent work, but with proper diet maintenance and exercise, an owner can get their equine healthier than it has ever been.
-Champion standardbred trainer Joe Holloway explains, “Building muscle helps improve performance.”
+Like Champion Standardbred Trainer Joe Holloway explains, “Building muscle helps improve performance.”